ddboline/shared-array/README.md

 ------------

 The extension uses the `distutils` python package that should be familiar to most python users.

-* To test the extension directly from the source tree, without installing, type `python setup.py build_ext --inplace`.
-You can then start python or ipython from the same directory and `import SharedArray`.
+To test the extension directly from the source tree, without installing, type:

+	python setup.py build_ext --inplace

-* To build and install the extension, type `python setup.py build` followed by `sudo python setup.py install`.
+To build and install the extension system-wide, type:

+	python setup.py build
+	sudo python setup.py install